observatorycontrolsystem/ingester/README.md

 files as they appear.

 #### Setup
 You will need a RabbitMQ server running with the environment variable `FITS_BROKER` pointing to it.
 The other environment variables in the Configuration section should be set as well.

 #### Running
 `listener.py` Will listen on the configured queue for new messages.
 When one is received, it will launch an asynchronous celery task to ingest the file.

-`runcrawler.sh` is a convenience script that can be used to launch celery locally for testing.
+`run_celery.sh` is a convenience script that can be used to launch celery locally for testing.

 A `Dockerfile` is available that can be used to run the application.